Saturday, December 31, 2011 at 7:23 AM

 Wednesday, December 21, 2011 at 6:44 AM

 [F]rankly, the last thing I wanted when I began commenting on the deaths of famous people four years ago was to contribute to our culture’s morbid fascination with celebrities.
-In fact, I only began this feature of my weblog as a lark to propagate the superstition that the deaths of famous people come in threes.
+In fact, I only began commenting on them as a lark to propagate the superstition that the deaths of famous people come in threes.